gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

 The Docker Autoscaler uses [fleeting plugins](https://gitlab.com/gitlab-org/fleeting/fleeting) to autoscale.
-_Fleeting_ is an abstraction for a group of autoscaled instances, which uses plugins that support cloud providers, like Google Cloud Platform (GCP), AWS, and Azure.
+_Fleeting_ is an abstraction for a group of autoscaled instances, which uses plugins that support cloud providers, like Google Cloud, AWS, and Azure.

 ## Install a fleeting plugin

 To enable autoscaling for your target platform, install a fleeting plugin.
-You can install the AWS, GCP, or Azure fleeting plugin.
+You can install the AWS, Google Cloud, or Azure fleeting plugin.
 The AWS plugin is in [Beta](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).
-The GCP and Azure plugins are [Experiments](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).
+The Google Cloud and Azure plugins are [Experiments](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).

 For other official plugins developed by GitLab, see the [fleeting project](https://gitlab.com/gitlab-org/fleeting).